 Visit Siena, Italy

-The city of Siena has some beautiful views, streets and doors to enter the old city all to discover; for this reason, I recommend half a day for a walk in the centre.
+The city of Siena has some beautiful views, streets, and doors to enter the old city all to discover; for this reason, I recommend half a day for a walk in the center.

 #8 – Pienza, Tuscany

 If you’re planning to tour the Tuscan countryside, be sure not to miss the small, charming town of Pienza in Central Italy.
 Located in the province of Siena, this little town underwent a transformation in the mid-1400s when Pope Pius II decided he wanted his hometown to become the “ideal village” and began construction of several buildings to turn Pienza into what it is today.